MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/New-MgBetaGroupDriveRootLink.md

 ## SYNOPSIS
 You can use createLink action to share a driveItem via a sharing link.
-The createLink action will create a new sharing link if the specified link type doesn't already exist for the calling application.nIf a sharing link of the specified type already exists for the app, the existing sharing link will be returned.
+The createLink action will create a new sharing link if the specified link type doesn't already exist for the calling application.\nIf a sharing link of the specified type already exists for the app, the existing sharing link will be returned.
 DriveItem resources inherit sharing permissions from their ancestors.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgGroupDriveRootLink](/powershell/module/Microsoft.Graph.Groups/New-MgGroupDriveRootLink?view=graph-powershell-1.0)
+This API is available in the following national cloud deployments.

 ## SYNTAX